 You must have our agreement before you destroy any of your records if they’re less than 6 years old.

-If you don’t keep accounts and records
+If you do not keep accounts and records

 Where to keep your records

 You may keep your records anywhere as long as you make them available to us when and where we require them.
-Normally this will be at the address where you’re registered for air passenger duty.
+Normally this will be at the address where you’re registered for Air Passenger Duty.
 We’ll make appointments before we visit.
 We’ll contact you to confirm the time and place of a visit and what records you should make available for us to inspect.

 If you keep your records overseas

 We’ll need to see records you keep abroad.
 You must discuss this with us.
 We’ll tell you which of your records we need to see.
 It may be that the records you keep in this country meet our needs.
 Or you can arrange with us for certain records to be copied before you send them overseas.

 You do not have to keep your records in any set way as long as you can produce copies and you let us view them when we need to.